16th Street Baptist Church bombing: Unrest and tensions

-Although reports of the bombing and the loss of four children's lives were glorified by white supremacists, who in many instances chose to celebrate the loss as "four less niggers", as news of the church bombing and the fact that four young girls had been killed in the explosion reached the national and international press, many felt that they had not taken the civil rights struggle seriously enough.
+Although reports of the bombing and the loss of four children's lives were glorified by white supremacists, who in many instances chose to celebrate the loss as "four less niggers", as news of the church bombing and the death of four young girls in the explosion reached the national and international press, many felt that they had not taken the civil rights struggle seriously enough.
 The day following the bombing, a young white lawyer named Charles Morgan Jr. addressed a meeting of businessmen, condemning the acquiescence of white people in Birmingham toward the oppression of blacks.
 In this speech, Morgan lamented: "Who did it [the bombing]?
 We all did it!
 The 'who' is every little individual who talks about the 'niggers' and spreads the seeds of his hate to his neighbor and his son ...
 What's it like living in Birmingham?
 No one ever really has known and no one will until this city becomes part of the United States."
 A Milwaukee Sentinel editorial opined, "For the rest of the nation, the Birmingham church bombing should serve to goad the conscience.
 The deaths ... in a sense, are on the hands of each of us."